-As well as the first aid kits available in school, a forest first aid kit and a fire safety first aid kit will also be available in the forest area for quick and easy access.
-They will be kept in the 'health and safety toolbox' on the cabinet near the oak tree.
+As well as the first aid kits available at the farm, a forest first aid kit and a fire safety first aid kit will also be available in the forest area for quick and easy access.
+They will be kept in the 'health and safety toolbox'.
 It is the responsibility of the Forest School leader to ensure that the first aid kits are replenished after use.